leahjoshua/uttendance/README.md

     - You can either create a new account, or use username 'sxh392287' and password 'blowupmind' for quick demo.

 ## Website Guide
+Upon logging into the website, it takes a while to validate for the information to show up for unknown reasons.

 1. In File Explorer, navigate to student_website.sln.
 	- Open this file using Visual Studio 2022.
 2. Once everything is loaded up from this file in Visual Studio, select Start option in the top banner.